Arkhymadhe/ForwardForward/README.md

 During the implementation of this research idea, a few observations were made:
 1. Vanishing and exploding gradients were a BIG issue.
 As such, data scaling was found to be a MUST.
 2. The loss implemented may not necessarily be the best, especially as verified by MNIST performance.
-   1. Regular training with backprop yield ~90% performance within 10 epochs of training.
+   1. Regular training with backprop yields ~90% performance within 10 epochs of training.
    2. This implementation yields ~86% within 10 epochs for each layer.
-3.
+3. The learning rate is very finicky; very sensitive to change.
+4. To test the network, the data and the metadata must also be merged as in training.
+   1. This is awesome for self-supervised learning: the data functions both as data and label.
+   2. This may not be so good for supervised learning; this training paradigm assumes we have the labels at hand already, which is usually not the case for inference.
 ---